fullstack-development/developers-roadmap/frontend/junior-1/css.md

    * How can elements be aligned using flexbox?
    * Using `flex-grow` and `flex-shrink`.
 How do you calculate the free and the occupied space when using these properties?
 * Slightly more in-depth stylesheet concepts:
-   * Box model
+   * Borders
       * What do the following properties do and what values they have:
          * `border-style`
          * `border-color`
          * `border-width`
          * `border-radius`
          * `border`
-      * Is it possible to specify a separate style for an individual box property (e. g., left or right border)?
+      * Is it possible to specify a separate style for an individual border property (e. g., left or right border)?
    * Outlines
-      * What is the difference between outlines and other box model properties?
+      * What is the difference between outlines and borders?
       * What do the following properties do and what values they have:
          * `outline-style`
          * `outline-color`